 Investment banking is one of the most competitive fields to break into with typical acceptance rates lower than all Ivy League schools.
 In other words, most people who are interested in or who show promise in investment banking will likely not secure full-time opportunities.
 However, we’ve become familiar with some workarounds for students in your exact position, and even asked one of our partner banks their thoughts on some of our recommendations.
 Here are some things you should consider to get back on the IB-tract.

 Start reaching out to smaller boutique firms in areas close to your school or hometown.
-Boutique firms can range in size from only a couple of people up to 100 or more and can include regionally-focused investment banks, specialist banks that focus on specific industries (such as technology or consumer), or firms that focus on smaller transactions (<$100m in enterprise value).
+Boutique firms can range in size from only a couple of people up to 100 or more and can include regionally-focused investment banks, specialist banks that focus on specific industries (such as technology or consumer), or firms that focus on smaller transactions (

 You should email Financial Analysts or Associates, as well as partners directly to see if they are looking for interns.
 Boutique firms may not have formal internship programs, so reaching out directly with a personal note can be the best way to get in touch and find out if there are unpublished opportunities available.
 If you are able to make it work financially, you might even offer to work in an unpaid internship for the summer.